rrrene/inch/README.md

 ## TODOs

-* Improve suggestions on which files to edit first
-* Give roles based on the existence of tags (otherwise tagged objects get zero score, because the tags don't appear in the docstring)
 * Maybe add some NotToBeDocumented role for monkey-patching (Array, Hash, String, etc.)
 * Recognize all relevant options in .yardopts file